DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 La Calahorra Railway Station (Estación de la Calahorra) lies not far from La Calahorra Castle, just on the other side of the freeway.

-It’s a small whistle-stop-like station and feels like you’re in the middle of nowhere.
-While it’s still in use with four tracks, the train rarely stops there.
+It’s a small whistle-stop-like station that feels like you’re in the middle of nowhere.
+While it’s still in use with four tracks, trains rarely stop there.
 I think it’s only used for freight trains these days.

-But in 1968, La Calahorra Station was the location for one of the coolest opening scenes in cinema history, namely the arrival of Harmonica in the iconic movie Once Upon A Time In the West.
+But in 1968, La Calahorra Station was the location for one of the coolest opening scenes in cinema history, the arrival of Harmonica in the iconic movie Once Upon a Time in the West.

 This blog shows some stills from Once Upon A Time In The West, The Good, The Bad and the Ugly, and For a Few Dollars More framed against the current ruins.

-Also, check out this guide to the best western movies of all time.
+Also, check out this guide to the Western movies that changed the genre.

 In 1973, it was also used for The Man Called Noon, directed by Peter Collinson.